 Ardastra Gardens, Zoo & Conservation Centre

-Stroll around 51.5 acres of beautiful tropical gardens at Ardastra Gardens, Zoo & Conservation Center.
-Watch world-famous marching flamingos perform at 10:30am, 2:10pm and 4:10pm daily.
+Stroll around under 5 acres of beautiful tropical gardens at Ardastra Gardens, Zoo & Conservation Center.
+Watch world-famous marching flamingos perform at 10:30am, 2:15pm and 4:00pm daily.
 Guests are invited to feed the Lory parrots daily at 11am, 1:30pm and 3:30pm.
-There are also iguanas, snakes, monkeys, birds, including the rare Bahama parrot, and even a Vietnamese potbellied pig.
+There are also iguanas, snakes, monkeys, birds, including the rare Bahama parrot.
 Open daily 9am-5pm.
-Last admission 4:30pm.
+Last admission 4:00pm.

 The first zoo in the Bahamas